 Instead I have continued to use Brilliance, and I have also found that VersaMagic from Tsukineko meets all my needs.
 VersaMagic does have a bit of a chemical/floral smell, but I find that if I work with the ink and leave the journal open a room away, to dry while I do something else, I can return to the journal in an hour.
 That's pretty much my normal work mode when working on backgrounds so it's straightforward to include VersaMagic into my workflow.
 My finch from masking tape uses VersaMagic's Eggplant as a background color.
 I bought one of those little petal pads that are easy to rub around on the page, and through stencils for that matter.
 (Note: this page has since evolved with more color added and I will be doing a post on it at a later date, but here you can see the eggplant ink clearly, with some Pearl-Ex red-gold smeared about—see the next paragraph.)

 If you can find them (the shop locally that carried them no longer does) I also recommend the Pearl Ex Stamp pad reinkers.
-The pads were pretty frustrating, seeming to dry out immediately, but the reinkers are marvelous with two-toned colors that split into blue and gold, or red and gold in the most amazing ways (the split is intentional and not in any way a seeping, bleeding, or migrating of ink!)
+The pads were pretty frustrating, seeming to dry out immediately, but the reinkers are marvelous with two-toned colors that split into blue and gold, or red and gold in the most amazing ways (the split is intentional and not in any way a seeping, bleeding, or migrating of ink!).
 Their Copper and their Red-Gold are my favorites.
-Once dry I have had no difficulty in painting over them.
+Once they dry I have had no difficulty in painting over them.
+(They dry very quickly!)
 Without doing a lot of searching for images I've posted using the Pearl Ex inks I can immediately send you to this image of geese, with a Pearl-Ex stamp ink Red-gold background.
 You'll get the idea.